 Procession with the relics of Walfridus en Radfridus by Franciscus Herman Bach (1922)

-The bishop of Münster (not the pope!) declared Walfrid and Radfrid saints, and also ordered the construction of a stone, cruciform church because of increasing numbers of pilgrims.
+The bishop of Münster (not the Pope!) declared Walfrid and Radfrid saints, and also ordered the construction of a stone, cruciform church because of increasing numbers of pilgrims.
 This church would become the Walfriduskerk 'Walfrid church' you can visit to this day.
 Construction started from mid-eleventh into the twelfth centuries (Karstkarel 2007).
 Not only pilgrims from Frisia came to Bedum, but also from far beyond.
 At the end of the fifteenth century, the church was enlarged.
 Resulting in a great hall-church with a high choir.
 Much bigger than today.
 With the arrival of the protestant believe in the region in the sixteenth century, building activities came to a halt.
 The catholic faith was being marginalized, and church and chapel started to fall into disrepair.
 Already in 1661, the high choir was dismantled.
 Much of the stone has been re-used for houses and other constructions in the village.

 Around 1800, the north aisle was separated from the church and turned into the residence of the sacristan.
 In the year 1859, the church was even offered for sale.
 A year later, vaults of the middle and southern aisles collapsed.
 After this incident the church received its present stucco.
 Investments to tear down the whole building exceeded estimated returns out of new property development.
 So, nobody wanted to buy the church and, against all odds, it stayed.
 No business case to tear it down.
 In 1911, yet another narrow escape from eternal downfall.
 Lightening hit the tower and caught fire.
 Luckily, only the spire burned off.
 For long the tower stayed flattened.
 Until 1957, when it got the typical four-sided sloping roof you can see today.
-It bears resemblance to the roof of one of the two towers of the twelfth-century Our Lady Mary Cathedral in Ribe, Denmark.
-Ribe, by the way, the oldest city of Scandinavia and founded by Frisians around 700.
+It bears resemblance to the roof of one of the two towers of the twelfth-century Our Lady Mary Cathedral in the town of Ribe in Denmark.
+Ribe, by the way, the oldest city of Scandinavia and founded by Frisian merchants around 700.

 Feast days are on June 22, the translatio 'transfer of the relics', and on December 3.
-If you want to admire the interior, the church is only open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
+If you want to admire the interior, the church is (only) open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
 Alternatively, join service on Sundays from 09:30 hours.

 Note.
 The tower of Pisa currently leans almost 4 degrees out of alignment.
 To be fair, until 1993 this was 5.5 degrees.
 But the Pisans have corrected it to prevent it from falling, accepting to be outnumbered by the towers of Bedum, Miedum and Suurhusen.